knetikmedia/knetikcloud-csharp-net20-client/docs/UsersRelationshipsApi.md

 <a name="getuserrelationship"></a>
 # **GetUserRelationship**
-> ModelUserRelationshipResource GetUserRelationship (long? id)
+> UserRelationshipResource GetUserRelationship (long? id)

 Get a user relationship